-In contrast, the method presented here obtains an image as the minimizer of a cost or energy functional which takes into account both the observation model (3) as well as terms reflecting prior information about the complex valued field \mathbf{f} .
-One type of generic prior information that has recently been successfully applied in a number of imaging applications, such as astronomical imaging23, magnetic resonance imaging24 and computer assisted tomography^{25,26}, involves the sparsity of some aspect of the underlying field.
-In the context of ultrasound imaging, such sparsity priors can be a valuable asset since in many applications of interest the underlying field should be fairly sparse in terms of both the location of inclusions, as well as the boundaries between such inclusions and the homogeneous medium.
+In contrast, the method presented here obtains an image as the minimizer of a cost or energy functional that takes into account both the observation model (3) as well as terms reflecting prior information about the complex-valued field f.
+One type of generic prior information that has recently been successfully applied in a number of imaging applications, such as astronomical imaging, magnetic resonance imaging, and computer assisted tomography, involves the sparsity of some aspect of the underlying field.
+In the context of ultrasound imaging, such sparsity priors can be a valuable asset since in many applications of interest the underlying field should be fairly sparse in terms of both the location of inclusions as well as the boundaries between such inclusions and the homogeneous medium.
 Overall, the proposed method produces an image as the solution of the following optimization problem, which will be called sparsity-driven ultrasound imaging (SDUI):

-$$\hat{\mathbf{f}}{\text{SDUI}} = \underset{f}{\operatorname{argmin}} J\left(\mathbf{f}\right) \tag{5}$$ where the objective function has the following form:
+$$\hat{\mathbf{f}}{\text{SDUI}} = \underset{f}{\operatorname{argmin}} J(\mathbf{f}), \tag{5}$$ where the objective function has the following form:

-B. Solution of the Optimization Problem
+B. Solution of the optimization problem

-In order to avoid problems due to the non-differentiability of the l_p -metric around the origin when $0 , we use the following smooth approximation to the <math>\ell_p$ -metric in (6)
+In order to avoid problems due to the nondifferentiability of the $\ell_p$ metric around the origin when 0 , we $use the following smooth approximation to the <math>\ell_p$ metric in Eq.
+(6):